AmrSheta22/Spotly/README.md

 The project consists of two parts, the chrome extesion where you can find the front-end and push requests, which are sent to  the second part which is the flask api that uses BERT model to get the attension for every word and filter which one to be marked.

 ## requirments
-= python3
+- python3
 - chrome browser

 ## installation
-- first install the dependencies in requirments.txt pip install - r requirements.txt
+- first install the dependencies in requirments.txt.
+'''pip install - r requirements.txt'''
 - open chrome -> more tools -> extensions -> turn developer mode on then choose load unpacked and load the highlighting_extension folder
 - open flask_api.py by running it with python, this might take a long time on your first load. python {download_directory}/flask_api.py